jaysylvester/citizen/README.md

 The `args` object contains the following objects:

 - `config` citizen config settings
+- `content` The content object is the view context to which you append your pattern's content
 - `request` The inital request object received by the server
 - `response` The response object sent by the server
 - `route` Details of the route, such as the requested URL and the name of the route (controller)